Smell as evidence of disease: History

-Volatile Organic Compound (VOC)
+Volatile organic compounds (VOCs)

 The biochemical mechanism of VOC generation in the human body is not fully comprehended.
 Their occurrence is due to changes in cell metabolism, inflammation, and oxidative stress, where reactive oxygen species (ROS) produced from cellular respiration interact with cellular structures (such as the membrane, proteins, DNA, and RNA) to create VOCs.
 The accumulation occurs in breath, skin, sweat, blood, urine, and faeces.
 The samples can be analyzed by various methods, such as selected-ion-flow-tube mass spectrometry (SIFT-MS), field asymmetric ion mobility spectrometry (FAIMS), nuclear magnetic resonance (NMR) spectroscopy, proton-transfer-reaction mass spectrometry (PTR-MS) and more, but the commonly used technologies are gas chromatography with mass spectrometry (GC-MS) and electric nose (e-nose).
 The difference in samples and methods of analysis chosen may explain the high heterogeneity observed in VOCs identified in different studies pertaining to the same diseases.

 Electronic nose (e-noses)

 Electronic nose (e-noses) is a standard method used for non-compound-specific identification where arrays of broadly tuned sensors capture patterns or fingerprints of VOCs to distinguish between healthy and diseased individuals.
 The limitation of this method is the inability to identify individual biomarkers, implying unique biomarkers for diseases can not be discovered.